iuscl-ide/MarkdownSemanticEP/README.md

 It also uses [highlight.js](https://highlightjs.org/) to format rendered source code

 The main goals are speed and quality for both the syntax highlight and the resulted HTML.
-These qualities don’t seem to be entirely fulfilled by the existing Markdown Eclipse plug-ins
+These qualities donâ€™t seem to be entirely fulfilled by the existing Markdown Eclipse plug-ins

 Besides the normal MD formatting, some particular preferences can be applied (such as text justify, center headers) but these will be visible only on the exported HTML, not if the MD is rendered in another engine